larsjohan/Mobile_lab4/README.md

 - [X] When the second app is installed (phone or emulator), the two participants can see each other messages, and they are shown in Friends List view.
 - [X] The Friends List tab lists nicknames ONCE only (no duplications).
-- [ ] When the app is gone from foreground, and new message is posted by another user, within the predefined timeframe, the background service will post a Notification that shows up on the user phone.
+- [X] When the app is gone from foreground, and new message is posted by another user, within the predefined timeframe, the background service will post a Notification that shows up on the user phone.
 		The notification can be used to open the app (or bring it back to the foreground).

 ## Questions

 - How would you implement the ability for users to edit/delete their own posts, but not someone else's?
+	- Add an edit-button to the list of messages under your own username (friends-tab) and add a rule to the firebase that prevents users from editing a message that is not your own.
 - In the current implementation, if two users choose the nickname "bob", they will appear as if there is only one user with that nickname.
 	How would you implement globally unique user IDs, and how would you enforce it?
 Can users pick their own nicknames then?
+	- I have implemented this.
+The username is validated in realtime and the username cannot be set before the validation verifies the username
 - Is it possible with Firebase to implement the ability for users to login with their FB, Google, Github identities?
 	Can you link it with the previously established anonymous identity?
+	- Yes, by using a default login-module that (FirebaseUI, i think) firebase provides.
+	- You can convert an anonymous login to a fixed login, and link it to the Oauth-login-system.
 - Current implementation requires background Service to monitor periodically for updates.
 	This makes the app real-time ONLY when the foreground app is running.
 	How would you possibly make it such that instead of PULL-mode, the PUSH mode is used, and notifications are done in real-time also?
 Hint: check Messaging, and PULL- vs. PUSH-models for data synchronisations.
+	- I have implemented realtime notifications.
+This is done by registering an event-listener in the service, so that the notification is only fired when a new message appears.